remult/remult/README.md

 ## What is Remult?

-**Remult** is a fullstack CRUD framework which uses your TypeScript model types to provide:
+**Remult** is a fullstack CRUD framework that uses your TypeScript model types to provide:

 * Secure REST API (highly configurable)
 * Type-safe frontend API client